JULIUS ISKI

 - Line a baking sheet with parchment paper or silicone sheet and, set aside.

-- Combine flour and 1/4 cup of confection sugar in a large bowl.
+- Combine sifted flour, cornstarch, salt, sugar in a large bowl.

-- Cut slices of cookie dough about ¼ inch thick.
+- Form dough into rolls and chill 1 hour.
+Cut slices of cookie dough about ¼ inch thick.

 - Place about a half a cup of sugar in a bowl and coat the cookie slices with sugar; both sides.